hareeshkavumkulath/BigdataAnalytics/README.md

 2. Supervised learning will be used to fulfil our second objective to predict the closure time for a request.
 	* SPARK-ML offering Regression Algorithms like (Linear Regression, Random Forest, Gradient boosted tree Regression) will be evaluated and the best performing model would be selected.
 	* To start with, a 3-Fold Cross-Validation strategy would be used for hyperparameter tuning (for a few selected hyperparameters.)
-	* RMSE (Root Mean Squared Error) would initially be used as our evaluation metric.
+	* RMSE (Root Mean Squared Error) and R-Squared(Co-efficient of Determination) would be used as our evaluation metric.

 #### Results and Discussion
 For a more meaningful analysis out of the **367** different complaint types we shortlisted **13** popular complaint types under 3 categories: